 This was a deliberate choice.
 If I’d exploded every session into its individual talks on the home screen, the list would be forty items long and the rhythm of the day would be lost.
 You’d be scrolling past five sub-talks just to find the lunch break.
 The home screen is for navigating the day.
 The session screen is for navigating the session.

-Tap into Workforce Transformation during the conference and you get the second screenshot.
-A few things going on at once: The header tells you it’s live.
-The “Live” pill in the top right is the same colour the slot card was on the main list.
-Continuity, not decoration.
 Below the title, two cards side by side.
 TIME on the left is the slot’s own clock — when it started, how long it runs.
 REMAINING on the right is the live one — 23 minutes left, ends at 12:25, and a progress bar that fills as the session burns down.
 If the conference is running behind, this is where you find out.
 No banner, no notification.
 Just an honest progress bar.

 Sponsor credit gets its own row underneath.
 It’s there, but it’s not competing with the content.